hipercog/ctap/README.md

 _If you use CTAP for your research, __please use the following citation___:
  * Cowley, B., Korpela, J., & Torniainen, J. E. (2017).
 Computational Testing for Automated Preprocessing: a Matlab toolbox to enable large scale electroencephalography data processing.
 PeerJ Computer Science, 3:e108. http://doi.org/10.7717/peerj-cs.108

 ## Installation ##
 Clone the GitHub repository to your machine using

     git clone https://github.com/bwrc/ctap.git <destination dir>

-Add the whole directory to your Matlab path.
-You also need to have EEGLAB added to your Matlab path.
+Add the whole directory to the **end** your Matlab path.
+You will also need to have EEGLAB added to the **end** of your Matlab path.
+You may accomplish both by editing `ctap_set_path.m` to suit your needs.

 ## Getting started ##
 A minimalistic working example can be found in `~/ctap/templates/minimalistic_example/`.